Ahmedabad University: Student life

-City as a Classroom

-Ahmedabad University, located in India's first UNESCO World Heritage City, provides students access to cultural and historical resources.
-Students have opportunities to participate in intercollegiate competitions, music and performance festivals and explore historical sites and markets.

 Housing

 Student residencies offer comfortable, safe, and secure living accommodations that foster a sense of community and celebrate diversity in ideas, lifestyles, and cultural practices.

 Athletics

 Ahmedabad University offers a comprehensive sports and games programme.
 Activities available include indoor and outdoor sports such as basketball, badminton, chess, cricket, carom, football, frisbee, shooting, table tennis, tennis, and volleyball.
 The University Centre features a gymnasium with modern equipment and a trained instructor.

 Student Organisations

 Ahmedabad University has nearly 30 student clubs and associations, designed to facilitate participation in co-curricular, academic, and social events.
 These enhance the student experience, enabling students to develop their skills, pursue interests, and build networks.

 Student Support

 The university's Circle of Care programme provides incoming students with a support network consisting of faculty advisors, senior student mentors, and peer groups.
 This programme aims to assist students with their transition to university life by offering academic and personal guidance.
 The university counsellor and career development centre provide additional support.